vincentgiraud/react-ui-builder/README.md

 Features
 --------

-* A gallery of bootstrap projects with React components and their predefined variants (only react-bootstrap so far).
+* A gallery of bootstrap projects with reusable components and their predefined variants.
 * Generate source code for new component from any combination of other components.
 * Edit source code of the project in other IDEs, builder will reload changes automatically.
 * Generate Flux/Reflux actions/store for components.
 * Include and use third-party components in builder.
+* Publish own projects into the gallery.

 Installation
 ------------